All B2000++ deformation analysis elements are designed for static

 morientation specifies the material orientation.
 This

 can be done in one of several ways.
-The morientation
+The morientation command is

 specified in the MDL elements block.